GlobalSport/state-decorator/README.md

 ```

 - First parameter of the hook is the function that returns the initial state from the props.
-  - Advice: export it, you will need it in your unit tests.
-This can also be used in _onPropsChangeReducer_.
 - Second parameter is the actions.
 You can reuse as-is the actions from previous version.
 - Third parameter is the props.
 - Last parameter are the options.

-The onMount, onUnmount, onUnload that were in the props are now other hooks you can import from the StateDecorator.
+The onUnmount, onUnload that were in the props are now other hooks you can import from the StateDecorator.

 # Getting started